Joey79100/trle-aod_animations/README.md

 * Put them side by side, and start recreating on TRLE Lara the poses AOD Lara does.
 I make extensive use of Interactive IK with position/orientation locking when needed.
 * When I'm finished, I remove AOD Lara, and see if there is anything that looks jerky or accidental that I should fix.
 I also try to make the animation faster if it doesn't make it look like fast forward.

 For other animations that do not exist in AOD, I usually use real-life references.
-This currenly mainly applies to roll in air, polerope, and die after jumping animations.
+This currenly mainly applies to roll in air, polerope, shovel, a few switches, and die after jumping animations.

 What I want to emphasize is that I *never* "import" an animation: it is always re/created by hand.